Is Marijuana Legalization Causing More Car Accidents in Denver, Colorado?

 Source: CDOT’s Colorado Fatalities Since 2002

-After a high of 677 fatal crashes in 2002, deadly accidents began to decline overall for more than a decade.
-This reduction in traffic deaths trended in the right direction until 2014 when fatal car accidents in the state began rising sharply once again.
+After a high of 677 fatal crashes in 2002, deadly automotive accidents began to decline overall for more than a decade.
+This reduction in traffic deaths trended in the right direction until 2014 when fatal car accidents in Colorado began rising sharply once again.

 In other words, the number of drivers testing positive for marijuana isn’t necessarily the best indicator of whether legalized marijuana is causing more car accidents in Colorado.
+Additionally, medical marijuana had been legalized years prior during a decrease in serious car accidents and driving injuries.
 Instead, we need to get a more complete look at the numbers.

-What is the Legal Limit for Driving High in Colorado?
+What is the Legal Limit for Driving High on Marijuana in Colorado?

 0.08 is the famous BAC (blood alcohol content) level that legally determines whether someone is driving under the influence of alcohol.
 But how do you know if someone is driving under the influence of marijuana?
 Colorado law specifies that drivers with five nanograms of active THC in their whole blood can be prosecuted for driving under the influence (DUI).
 And according to CDOT accident data, traffic fatalities in which drivers had enough marijuana in their bloodstream to be deemed legally impaired dropped sharply from 2016 to 2017 (from 52 to 35, respectively).